zhusupbekovan/zhusupbekovan.github.io/README.md

 <img src="./resources/img/1.5.png" width="50%" style="display:block;margin: auto;" />
 <img src="./resources/img/1.7.png" width="50%" style="display:block;margin: auto;" />
 <img src="./resources/img/1.8.png" width="50%" style="display:block;margin: auto;" />

+**Description:** Setting up a virtual machine (VM) allows you to run Arch Linux in an isolated environment.
+Sufficient RAM and disk space are essential for a smooth installation and performance of the OS.

 3. **Boot into Arch ISO**
 Boot the VM using the downloaded ISO.